Sepehrman/Algorithms_Coursework/A2/docs/Assignment2.md

 ### Rubric:
 As the feedback you will receive an output similar to the one posted above, with a difference; if your tests fail or the submission crashes you will also receive the error message, so you can follow up on the error to improve your understanding of this assignment.
+Although the HashTable tests do not explicitly test for the HashTable to be hopscotch, you will lose all the marks for the HashTable if it is not hopscotch, regardless of the percentage of the tests that it passes.
 Here is the breakdown of the grades for this assignment:

 * UnorderedSet: 25 marks
 * HashTable: 20 marks
 * Book Recommender System: 25 marks
 * Documentation inside the code for public functions: 5 marks
-* Submission of extra files in addition to requested (`UnorderedSet.cpp`, `HashTable.cpp`, `BookRecommendation.cpp`) penalty: -4 marks
+* Submission of extra files in addition to requested (`Stack.cpp`, `UnorderedSet.cpp`, `HashTable.cpp`, `BookRecommendation.cpp`) penalty: -4 marks

 Your final grade for assignment 2 will therefore be calculated from 75 marks.